-To promote consistency in Inspectors General (IG) annual evaluations performed under the Federal Information Security Modernization Act of 2014 (FISMA), the Council of the Inspectors General on Integrity and Efficiency (CIGIE), in coordination with the Office of Management and Budget (OMB), the Department of Homeland Security (DHS), and the Federal Chief Information Officers and Chief Information Security Officers (CISO) councils are providing this evaluation guide for IGs to use in their FY 2023 FISMA evaluations.
+To promote consistency in Inspectors General (IG) annual evaluations performed under the Federal Information Security Modernization Act of 2014 (FISMA), the Council of the Inspectors General on Integrity and Efficiency (CIGIE), in coordination with the Office of Management and Budget (OMB), the Department of Homeland Security (DHS), and the Federal Chief Information Officers and Chief Information Security Officers (CISO) councils are providing this evaluation guide for IGs to use in their FY 2024 FISMA evaluations.

 The guide provides a baseline of suggested sources of evidence and test steps/objectives that can be used by IGs as part of their FISMA evaluations.
 The guide also includes suggested types of analysis that IGs may perform to assess capabilities in given areas.
+The guide should be considered for suggested source evidence that IGs may request to answer a metric.
 The guide should not be considered as an all-inclusive list of source evidence or test methods to reach the various maturity levels within metrics and domains.
-The guide should be considered for suggested source evidence that IGs may request and Agencies may provide.
 The test methods are not all inclusive and may not apply in all situations.
 Additional sources such as penetration testing results may be effective sources of evidence for select metrics.

 The "Assessor's Best Practices" section has replaced the "Additional Notes" section this year.
 This section now breaks out the four maturity levels beyond Ad-Hoc to provide the assessor specific evaluation steps to consider for consistent assessment and testing.
 The steps provided are ones that have been used by experienced assessors and align to the maturity level and criteria for success.
-Although the FY 2023 guide does not have this section completed for every metric, this is an on-going effort and will be expanded in future years.

-The guide is a companion document to the FY 2023 IG FISMA metrics1 and provides guidance to IGs to assist in their FISMA evaluations.
+The guide is a companion document to the FY 2023-2024 IG FISMA metrics1 and provides guidance to IGs to assist in their FISMA evaluations.